slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Schedule less time for important tasks.
 Be mindful of how you spend your time.
 - Set yourself deadlines.
 - complete at least 1 important but not urgent task per day.
-- School rewards generalist and not focusing: the world not so.
 - Media companies harvest your attention and transform it into revenue.
 - If you’re not turning off part of your audience, then you’re not going to be fascinating,” she says; “you’re not going to be memorable.'* try to hit 10% of your followers instead of trying to hit all of them at the same time.